boisvert42/html5-crossword-solver/tournament/TOURNAMENT_SETUP.md

 2. If an index is missing, a **red error message** will appear directly on the page with a link.
 3. Click the link in the error message.
 4. In the Firebase console, click **"Create Index"** (or **"Save"**).
-5. Wait for the status to become "Enabled" (usually 1-3 minutes).
+5. Wait for the status to become "Enabled" (usually 3-5 minutes).
+6.  **Note:** The red error message in the dashboard will persist until the index is fully built.
+It is okay to continue setting up other tasks while the index builds in the background.
-6. You may need to do this twice: once for the **Puzzle List** and once for the **Grid Leaderboard**.
+7. You may need to do this twice: once for the **Puzzle List** and once for the **Grid Leaderboard**.

 ---